 Dining and opportunities are plentiful on Ocean Cay, including Seakers Food Court for hot and cold options like burgers, jerk chicken, and pasta salads.
 Beach Shack food trucks also set up around the island for grab-and-go dining.
 Guests booked in MSC’s Yacht Club can enjoy an exclusive restaurant and bar at Ocean House.

 Looking for an adult beverage or two?
 Ocean Cay features Lighthouse Bar and Springer’s Bar, as well as eight tiki bars around the island, each with a unique look and feel.
-Drink packages do work on the island, which is a nice perk for cruisers who’ve already paid for unlimited beverages aboard ship.
+Drink packages do work on the island, which is a nice perk for cruisers who’ve already paid for unlimited beverages aboard the ship.

 Take advantage of long stays in port at Ocean Cay and enjoy the evening entertainment—a rarity among cruise line private islands.
 Because of its proximity to Miami, port stops at Ocean Cay last until very late, often midnight!
 MSC guests can dance on the sand to live DJs and watch the colorfully-clad dancers in the Junkanoo parade.
 Don’t miss the twice-nightly lighthouse shows, when 23,000 LED lights pulsate along to the music!